X

 Campus Governance Leaders Toolkit

 While the administration and governing board of the institution are compelled to consider the campus governance body's resolutions and recommendations, they are not required to accept or implement them.
 After the submission of resolutions, the CGL should work with the administration to assure their acceptance.
-If conflict arises, ongoing negotiations should be conducted to arrive at the best possible result.
+If conflict arises, ongoing conversations are the best means to arrive at the best possible result.
 Thus, rejection of resolutions or recommendations should occur rarely and then only for specific compelling reasons which should be communicated to the governance body.
-Rejection of resolutions, however, is NOT the best possible result and should be only a last resort.
+Rejection of resolutions, however, is not the best possible result and should be only a last resort.

 > Back to Top